Chemotherapy, radiotherapy and surgery are the three main treatments for testicular cancer.

 - a change in normal urinary patterns, such as needing to urinate more frequently or having problems passing urine (caused by an enlarged prostate gland that puts pressure on your bladder)

-If your testicular cancer is more advanced, it may spread to your lymph nodes.
-Your lymph nodes are part of your body's immune system, which help to protect it against illness and infection.
+More advanced cases of testicular cancer may spread to your lymph nodes.
+Lymph nodes are part of your body's immune system, which helps protect against illness and infection.

 Lymph node surgery is carried out under general anaesthetic.
 The lymph nodes in your abdomen are the nodes most likely to need removing.

-If you have retrograde ejaculation, you will still experience the sensation of having an orgasm during ejaculation, but you will not be able to father a child.
+If you have retrograde ejaculation, you'll still experience the sensation of having an orgasm during ejaculation, but you won't be able to father a child.

 Nerve-sparing retroperitoneal lymph node dissection

-A new type of lymph node surgery, called nerve sparing retroperitoneal lymph node dissection (RPLND), is increasingly being used because it carries a lower risk of causing retrograde ejaculation and infertility.
+A newer type of lymph node surgery, called nerve sparing retroperitoneal lymph node dissection (RPLND), is increasingly being used because it carries a lower risk of causing retrograde ejaculation and infertility.

 In nerve-sparing RPLND, the site of the operation is limited to a much smaller area.
-The advantage of limiting the site of the operation is that there is less chance of nerve damage occurring.
+This means there's less chance of nerve damage occurring.
 The disadvantage is that the surgery is more technically demanding.
-Because of this, nerve-sparing RPLND is currently only available at specialist centres that employ surgeons with the required training.
+Therefore, nerve-sparing RPLND is currently only available at specialist centres that employ surgeons with the required training.

 Laparoscopic retroperitoneal lymph node dissection

-Laparoscopic retroperitoneal lymph node dissection (LRPLND) is a new type of ‘keyhole’ surgery that can be used to remove the lymph nodes.
-During LRPLND, the surgeon will make a number of small incisions (cuts) in your abdomen.
+Laparoscopic retroperitoneal lymph node dissection (LRPLND) is a type of "keyhole" surgery that can be used to remove the lymph nodes.
+During LRPLND, the surgeon will make a number of small incisions in your abdomen.

-A special instrument called an endoscope is inserted into one of the incisions.
-An endoscope is a thin, long, flexible tube that has a light source and a video camera at one end, enabling images of the inside of your body to be relayed to an external television monitor.
+An instrument called an endoscope is inserted into one of the incisions.
+An endoscope is a thin, long, flexible tube with a light and a camera at one end, enabling images of the inside of your body to be relayed to an external television monitor.

 Small, surgical instruments are passed down the endoscope and can be used to remove the affected lymph nodes.

-The advantage of LRPLND is that there is less post-operative pain and a faster recovery time.
-Also, as with nerve-sparing RPLND, in LRPLND there is a smaller chance that nerve damage will lead to retrograde ejaculation.
+The advantage of LRPLND is that there's less post-operative pain and a quicker recovery time.
+Also, as with nerve-sparing RPLND, in LRPLND there's a smaller chance that nerve damage will lead to retrograde ejaculation.

-However, as LRPLND is a new technique, there is little available evidence regarding the procedure's long-term safety and effectiveness.
-If you are considering LRPLND, you should understand there are still uncertainties about the safety and effectiveness of the procedure.
+However, as LRPLND is a new technique, there's little available evidence regarding the procedure's long-term safety and effectiveness.
+If you're considering LRPLND, you should understand there are still uncertainties about the safety and effectiveness of the procedure.

 Radiotherapy uses high-energy beams of radiation to help destroy cancer cells.
-Sometimes, seminomas may require radiotherapy after surgery, to help prevent the cancer from returning.
+Sometimes, seminomas may require radiotherapy after surgery to help prevent the cancer returning.

 - reddening and soreness of the skin, which is similar to sunburn

-These side effects are usually only temporary and should improve on completion of your treatment.
+These side effects are usually only temporary and should improve when your treatment is completed.

-Chemotherapy uses anti-cancer medicines to kill the malignant (cancerous) cells in your body or stop them multiplying.
+Chemotherapy uses powerful medicines to kill the malignant (cancerous) cells in your body or stop them multiplying.

-If you have advanced testicular cancer or it has spread within your body, you may require chemotherapy.
-It is also used to help prevent the cancer returning.
-Chemotherapy is most commonly used to treat non-seminoma tumours.
+You may require chemotherapy if you have advanced testicular cancer or it's spread within your body.
+It's also used to help prevent the cancer returning.
+Chemotherapy is commonly used to treat seminomas and non-seminoma tumours.